albal/hcp-centos-8/README.md

 # hcp-centos-8

-A packer repo to build a Centos 8 Stream minimal image for Oracle VirutalBox
+A packer repo to build a Centos 8 Stream minimal image for Oracle VirtualBox

 Requirements:
 * Packer